 Hummus is another way of how you can use chickpeas.
 Again, it’s up to you whether you cook it yourself at home or use it store-bought version in brine.
 The basis of the hummus is, in addition to the mentioned chickpeas, tahini paste, lemon juice, olive oil, garlic and other spices.
 The resulting caloric value will depend on the ratio of each raw material you choose.
 You can spread it on pastry or dip pieces of vegetables in it.
 In both cases, it tastes great and can be used as a snack or food for your guests.

-How to make a healthy sweet snack to eat with coffee?
+How to make a healthier sweet treat with your coffee?